-The system responds with the Country Selection screen, as shown in Figure 7-4
+The system displays the Country Selection screen (Figure 8-4).

-Figure 7-4.
+Figure 8-4.
 Country Selection Screen

-2. Determine your next step:

-- a.
-If the country name in the field is correct and you do not need to change any switch operating parameters, press (CANCEL) (F6) once to return to the Lucent INTUITY Administration screen and continue with Chapter 8, "Acceptance Test Administration".
-If you need to change any of the switch operating parameters, and have been instructed to do so by your remote maintenance center, continue with "Customizing Switch Parameters on the Lucent INTUITY System" on Page 7-12. - b.
-If the country name in the field is wrong: - 1.
-Press (CHOICES) (F2) to display the available countries.
+- 2. Determine your next step: - If the country name is correct and you do not have to change any of the switch operating parameters, complete the following Steps a and b: - a.
+Press F6 (Cancel) twice.
+The system displays the Lucent Intuity Administration menu (Figure 8-1). - b.
+Continue with Chapter 9, "Acceptance Test Administration". - If the country name is correct, but the remote maintenance center has instructed you to change one or more of the switch operating parameters, continue with "Customizing Switch Parameters on the Lucent Intuity System" below. - If the country name in the field is not correct, complete the following Steps a through h: - a.
+Press F2 (Choices) to display the available countries.
+The system displays a list of available countries (Figure 8-5).

-The system responds with the choices list of countries, as shown in Figure 7-5

-This screen is an example only.
+Figure 8-5 is an example only.
 It does not show the complete listing of country choices.

-Figure 7-5.
+Figure 8-5.
 Country Selection Screen with Choices Displayed

-2. Select the correct country by using the arrow keys to highlight the name of the country.
+b.
+Select the correct country by using the arrow keys to highlight the name of the country.

-Appendix B in this document lists the parameter settings for each country.
-If you have questions about the specific settings, contract your remote maintenance center.
-If you need to adjust the individual settings for a particular switch, continue with the next procedure, "Customizing Switch Parameters on the Lucent INTUITY System."
+Appendix B, "Country-Specific Parameter Administration" in this document lists the parameter settings for each country.
+If you have questions about the specific settings, contact your remote maintenance center.
+If you need to adjust the individual settings for a particular switch, continue with the next procedure, "Customizing Switch Parameters on the Lucent Intuity System".

-- 3. Press (ENTER) to place the name of the correct country into the country field. - 4.
-Press (SAVE) (F3) to save the changes.
+- c.
+Press (ENTER) to place the name of the correct country into the country field. - d.
+Press F3 (Save) to save the changes.